top of page

 Despite the successes I've enjoyed from my various efforts, the best thing I've done with my life is raise amazing people: Avery, Aaron, and Alison.
 All three are products of Chesapeake Public Schools and graduates of Hickory High School, where I teach.
 Yes, I did teach my own kids!

-Today, Avery is a graduate of Yale School of Public Health working in Boston as an environmental health scientist.
+Today, Avery is a graduate of Yale School of Public Health, living & working in Boston as an environmental health scientist.
 The Bachelor of Science in Environmental Biology she earned from Christopher Newport University couldn't have been any more perfect for her plans.
-Aaron is a graduate of the ODU School of Nursing working at Chesapeake Regional Medical Center as an intensive care nurse.
-Ali finished up her second year at Tidewater Community College and is heading to James Madison University, where she intends to earn a Bachelor's Degree in a soon-to-be-revealed field.
+Aaron is a graduate of the ODU School of Nursing working at Sentara Norfolk General Hospital on the cardiac intensive care unit.
+Ali spent two years at Tidewater Community College and is finishing her degree in Communications at James Madison University.

 While I'm immensely proud of my children's academic and professional accomplishments, I'm most likely to brag about my kids' hustle: all three will have earned their undergraduate degrees with no student debt.